torchbox/rustface-py/README.md

 (put this somewhere where it will run on startup)

-It provides the ``detect_faces`` operation that is usually provided by OpenCV so you can use it as a drop-in replacement for that.
+To use this in Wagtail CMS, install the Willow plugin as per above and add the following into your project settings:

+    WAGTAILIMAGES_FEATURE_DETECTION_ENABLED = True

 ## Building from source

-Install libffi and python3 headers and wheel.
-The following command installs these on Ubuntu:
+Install libffi, python3 headers, setuptools and wheel.
+The following command will install these on Ubuntu:

     apt-get install libffi-dev python3-dev python3-setuptools python3-wheel

 Check out the repository:

-    git clone [GIT URL HERE]
+    git clone git@github.com:torchbox/rustface-py.git
     cd rustface-py
     git submodule update --init

-In order to compile the Rust code, you need to have Rust nightly toolchain installed and enabled.
+In order to compile the Rust code, you'll need to have Rust nightly toolchain installed and enabled.

-Use rustup to set this up, if you have got it already find installation instructions at https://www.rustup.rs/
+Use rustup to set this up, find installation instructions for rustup at https://www.rustup.rs/

 To use Rust nightly, run the following commands in the project root: